- Langside Campus

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 The School of Business and Finance believes that strong links with industry are crucial in order to prepare you further for your chosen career.
 To that effect, there are familiarisation, interviewing, mentoring, shadowing and placement opportunities with a number of large organisations such as Mercer.

 Some of our employer links include: NHS GG&C, Sky, Bridge to Business, Coca-Cola, Police Scotland, Glengoyne Distillery, Made Brave, Royal Bank of Scotland, Anderson Strathern ans Spectre.

 - You will have the potential to move on to a job working in the NHS (as a Band Three Secretary/Administrator or Medical Secretary) or any other appropriate non-medical administrative position.

 - HND Administration and IT at Glasgow Clyde College.

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 Once we have received your application, you will get an automated confirmation email.
 (Remember to check your SPAM folder if you do not hear from us).
-We will then be in touch with you to arrange an interview.
-Selection will be based on your interview along with proof of qualifications and, where necessary, an academic reference.

 Once you have accepted your offer, you will be sent further details such as joining instructions, induction date and funding information.